Abelian reduction in differential-algebraic and bimeromorphic geometry

 \subsection{Bounding nonorthogonality}

-Our work on abelian reductions has a surprising consequence for the structure of finite rank types over constant parameters: every type nonorthogonal to the constants becomes non-weakly-orthgonal in the second Morley power.
+Our work on abelian reductions has a surprising consequence for the structure of finite rank types over constant parameters: every type nonorthogonal to the constants becomes non-weakly-orthogonal in the second Morley power.

 \begin{theorem} Suppose $B\subseteq\C$ and $p\in S(B)$ is stationary and of finite $U$-rank.
 If $p$ is not $\C$-orthogonal then $p^{(2)}$ is not weakly $\C$-orthogonal. \end{theorem}

 \begin{proof} We may assume that $p$ is weakly $\C$-orthogonal and that $B=\acl(B)$.
 By nonorthogonality to $\C$ there is a definable function $p\to q$ with $q$ of positive $U$-rank and $\C$-internal, see~\cite[7.4.6]{GST}.
 Now, there exists a fibration $q\to r$ such that $r$ is of positive $U$-rank and admits no proper fibrations.
 Indeed, if $q$ itself admits no proper fibration then $r=q$ works, otherwise take a proper fibration $q\to q'$ and proceed by induction on $U$-rank, noting that $U(q')<U(q)$ (and that $U$-rank~$1$ types admit no proper fibrations).
 So we have a definable function $p\to r$ with $r$ internal to~$\C$, weakly orthogonal to $\C$, and admitting no proper fibrations.
 By Corollary~\ref{nofibre}, we conclude that $\aut(r/\C)$, which is connected by Corollary~\ref{connectedbind}, agrees with either its abelian part or its linear part.
 By Fact~\ref{linearbg}, since we are working over constant parameters, if the binding group is linear then it is commutative.
 Therefore, in either case, whether $\aut(r/\C)$ agrees with its abelian part or its linear part, it is a commutative group.
 But commutativity implies that $(\aut(r/\C),r(\U))$ is a principal homogeneous space, and hence $r$ is fundamental.
 In particular, $r^{(2)}$ is not weakly $\C$-orthogonal.
 Hence $p^{(2)}$ is not weakly $\C$-orthogonal, as desired. \end{proof}